Vasil Ringov

-Vasil Ringov (Macedonian: Bacил Pингoв, born 17 April 1955) is a retired Yugoslav football player.
+Vasil Ringov (Macedonian: Bacил Pингoв, born 17 April 1955) is a Macedonian retired footballer who played as a midfielder.

-Club career
+Career

 Born in Strumica (SR Macedonia, SFR Yugoslavia), he is considered to be one of the best Macedonian footballers ever, along with Golden Shoe winner, Darko Pančev.
-He started playing while still a teenager for FK Belasica Strumica, after that he moved to Belgrade giants FK Partizan, but after not getting many chances there, he moved to Second League side FK Teteks where he would become the club's main star.
+He started playing while still a teenager for FK Belasica, after that he moved to Belgrade giants FK Partizan, but after not getting many chances there, he moved to Second League side FK Teteks where he would become the club's main star.
 It was two years later that he caught the attention of another Macedonian club in the Second League, Skopje's FK Vardar.
 After another two seasons, and with Ringov's help, Vardar returned to the Yugoslav First League where they would play during most of the 1980s.
 He became the main player at the club, having played until 1986 more than 200 league matches and scoring 93 league goals for them.
 It was in Skopje that Ringov played most of his career, being the exceptions a short half season spell in another top-league club NK Dinamo Zagreb, and near the end of his playing career, another half season spell, this time in 2.
-German Bundesliga club Eintracht Braunschweig.
+Bundesliga club Eintracht Braunschweig.